 The Author Participation template (2.16.840.1.113883.10.20.22.4.119) is used to explicitly indicate an Author in a section or entry.
 The template provides conformance rules for representing the author and author.time elements associated with individual entries.
-The HL7 Basic Provenance project is developing additional guidance sharing the Author in the new—Provenance - Author Participation template in Appendix C.
+The HL7 Basic Provenance project also developed additional guidance on sharing the Author in the Provenance - Author Participation template in Appendix A.